 Kim brings over ten years of experience working with diverse partners in a collaborative manner across complex health systems.
 She has significant experience in improvement science, quality improvement infrastructure and capacity building, including developing and delivering training material, facilitating cross-functional work groups and engaging clients in improvement work.
 She is also skilled in project and program management.
 Kim is a Certified Professional in Healthcare Quality and completed her Master of Science in Healthcare Management at Oregon Health & Science University.
 She currently is working towards her PhD in Health Systems & Policy.

-Manager of Policy and Shared Leadership Strategies
+Manager of Collaboration and Learning

 Healthy Living Collaborative & Community Health Worker Manager